Q&A: Financing Study Abroad

 A: To apply for federal student aid complete the FAFSA for the 2015-2016 academic year, this will serve as the application for Fall 2015, Spring 2016 and Summer 2016 semesters.
 This application is available online at www.fafsa.ed.gov.
 Additional application instructions are available on TCC's financial aid Web page.

-Q: When and how will I received my financial aid refund?
+Q: When and how will I receive my financial aid refund?

 A: Students participating in the study abroad will receive their refund in the same manner as all other TCC students.
 The Financial Aid Office disburses financial aid to student accounts after the add/drop period and confirmation of attendance.
 After disbursement, the Bursar Office will process refunds of credit balances which are made available on the Tulsa CC card.